 There are three choices, after your pet has passed away:

-If you wish, you may attend and witness the cremation but this is by prior appointment only.
-We use the very well respected Norfolk Pet Crematorium for all cremations; they are fully licensed to UK and EEC standards.
+If you wish, you may attend to say a private farewell in a dedicated farewell room.
+You will never be rushed and can take all the time you need to say goodbye to your beloved pet.
+We use the very well respected Rainbow Bridge Pet Cremations at Yarmouth; they are fully licensed to UK and EEC standards.
 For further information, please see Gone but forever in our Hearts (Pet Cremation)